-Nominations and applications for the Microbiology & Molecular Genetics Department Student Awards are solicited in Spring term each year.
-Awardees are honored at the annual Departmental Award Reception later in the Spring term, and additionally, in the case of the Gerhardt and Sayer Awards, at Graduate Commencement.
+Nominations and applications for the Microbiology & Molecular Genetics Department Student Awards are solicited in the Spring term each year.
+Awardees are honored at the annual Departmental Award Reception near the end of the Spring term, and additionally, in the case of the Gerhardt and Sayer Awards, at Graduate Commencement.
 Recipients are recognized by being listed in the departmental website under each specific award.

-The Norman E. and Hanna C. Kelker Undergraduate Research Scholarship in Honor of Harold and Gertrude Sadoff has been established to provide scholarship support for deserving and capable students doing undergraduate research in the Department of Microbiology & Molecular Genetics.
+- The Norman E. and Hanna C. Kelker Undergraduate Research Scholarship in Honor of Harold and Gertrude Sadoff was established to provide scholarship support for deserving and capable students doing undergraduate research in the Department of Microbiology & Molecular Genetics.

-The Sayer Award honors Dr. William S. Sayer, a former Department faculty member from 1906 to 1909.
-It was first given in 1910, and it is presented annually to a graduating senior in recognition of academic excellence and "outstanding work in microbiology."
+- The Sayer Award honors Dr. William S. Sayer, a former MMG Department faculty member from 1906 to 1909.
+It was first given in 1910, and it is now presented annually to a graduating senior in recognition of academic excellence and "outstanding work in microbiology."

 SPRINGMAN MEMORIAL SCHOLARSHIP